gty3310/ti-waterloo-builders-guide/README.md

 ## 🏙️ Why Waterloo?

 - Founders and mentors often share advice generously, with less focus on status or transactions.
-- The community is tight and practical — if you’re good at something, it’s easier to team up and start building without spending too much time proving yourself.
+- The community is tight and practical — **if you’re good at something, it’s easier to team up and start building without spending too much time proving yourself.**
+- "an amazing town ... the energy we saw very early on **parallels a lot of what we see in Silicon Valley ... there's an openness and there's a desire**." — Jack Dorsey, Co-Founder of Twitter
+- Waterloo Region has approximately 1,100 startups (in 2020) for a population of ~623,930 — giving it the **second-highest start-up density in the world** after Silicon Valley

 ---

 ## 🗓️ Visiting Waterloo

 If you’re planning a trip, here are the **two best times of year**:
-- **March** → during the week of [Socratica Symposium](https://welcome.socratica.info/), known as “the world’s greatest demo day”, brings together thousands of builders from all over the world to share projects and passion from art to tech
+- **March** → during the week of [Socratica Symposium](https://welcome.socratica.info/), known as **“the world’s greatest demo day”**, brings together thousands of builders from all over the world to share projects and passion from art to tech
-- **September** → during the week before [Hack the North](https://hackthenorth.com/), Canada's largest hackathon, with builders coming from all over the world to come to hack
+- **September** → during the week before [Hack the North](https://hackthenorth.com/), **Canada's largest hackathon**, with builders coming from all over the world to come to hack

 ---
 ## 💡 Top Places to Find Events for Builders